viv89/Lake2C/README.md

 References
 ============
+- Note than this is a public version for reviewers (see reference below).
+The full code can only be accessible by members of EMPA's Urban Energy Systems Lab on [Model Overview](https://gitlab.empa.ch/ues-lab/tools/model-overview-wiki/-/wikis/home).
 - Eggimann et al (2022) The potential of lake-source district heating and cooling for European buildings.
 Submitted for Review.

 Installation & Usage